 - I.1.h.1.
-Each residency training program must register with the ACVIM office prior to accepting residents for training.
-Forms for program registration are available from the ACVIM office or website.
+Each residency training program must be approved by the SAIM Residency Training Committee prior to accepting residents for training.
+To do this, the Program Director must submit a completed Program Registration Form to the ACVIM office for review by the committee.
+Program Registration Forms are available from the ACVIM office or website.
 A specific Program Director (as defined in D.2.d. above) must be designated for each residency training program.
-Registration forms will require information about personnel, facility and equipment available for support of resident training, including names of Residency Advisors and Supervising Diplomates.
-All registration requests will be reviewed by the ACVIM Small Animal Internal Medicine Residency Training Committee. - I.1.h.2.
-Program registration using the Residency Training Registration Form and annual Program Update is required (see D.2.c.1 and D.2.c.2). - I.1.h.3.
-Each resident must register with the ACVIM office (see D.2.a and D.2.b). - I.1.h.4.
-At the time of annual program renewal, Program Directors are required to verify resident activities, including satisfactory clinical training, interaction with consultants, documentation of training in radiology and clinical pathology, and documentation of study and education participation. - I.1.h.5.
-Specialists with whom the resident has trained must provide the Program Director and/or Resident Advisor documentation of this interaction.
+Registration forms require that information about personnel, facility and equipment available for support of resident training, including names of Residency Advisors and Supervising Diplomates be provided.
+All registration requests will be reviewed by the ACVIM Small Animal Internal Medicine Residency Training Committee (RTC).
+The RTC will either approve the program or provide details of those deficiencies which must be corrected in order for the program to be approved.
+A program that does not provide the required information or one which does not fulfill all requirements will not be approved by the RTC.
+Time served by residents in an unapproved program will not count towards the completion of a residency in SAIM. - I.1.h.2.
+Annual program re-approval by submission of an updated Residency Training Registration Form (Annual Program Update) is required (see D.2.c.1 and D.2.c.2).
+If a program fails to provide the required information or if review of the Annual Program Update shows that a program no longer meets the criteria for an approved residency, that program will be placed on suspension.
+Failure to provide documentation that deficiencies have been corrected in the time set by the RTC will result in loss of program approval. - I.1.h.3.
+Each resident must register with the ACVIM office (see D.2.a and D.2.b).

+- I.1.h.4.
+At the time of annual program re-approval, Program Directors and Resident Advisors may be asked to verify resident activities, including (but not limited to) satisfactory clinical training, interaction with consultants, documentation of training in radiology and clinical pathology, and documentation of study and education participation. - I.1.h.5.
+Specialists with whom the resident has trained must provide the Program Director and/or Resident Advisor documentation of this interaction. - I.1.h.6.
+The Residency Training Committee can, at any time, request further information or documentation from the Program Director, Resident Advisor or any Supervising Diplomate if such information is deemed necessary to verify that residency training is occurring as described in the Program Description Form.